Prospective Officials FAQ

 6. What can I expect to get paid and when?
 Our current pay rates are listed on our website under the ‘Resources’ tab.
 AHRA pays on the 20th of each month for games worked during the previous calendar month.
 For example, if an official works a game on October 10th, they will be paid for that assignment on November 20th.
 AHRA invoices the various leagues, teams, and organizations on the 1st of each month, with payment expected by the 10th.
 This gives us time to collect, deposit, and disperse payments so that we can continue to consistently pay the officials at the same time each month.

 The officials who work the most games are those who have become, what I like to call, a “low maintenance official.”
 These are officials who are available to work when and where the most games are being played.
-They have the knowledge, experience, and skill (both mental and physical) to create a fair, fun and safe environment on the ice.
-The low maintenance official is not ego driven or feels that they are entitled to games just because they completed registration or attained a high certification level.
-They are the ones that have learned to manage a tough game and enjoy the ride.
-These officials are willing to work at all levels and give back to the new generation of referee’s that enter each season.
+They have the knowledge, experience, and skill (both mental and physical) to create a fair, fun, and safe environment on the ice.
+The low maintenance official is not ego driven or feels that they are entitled to games just because they completed registration, work a certain league, or attained a high certification level.
+They give their best effort in all assignments.
+These officials are also willing to work at all levels and give back to the new generation of referee’s that enter each season.

 I strongly urge you to access the resources on this website, as you will find answers to many different and common questions.
 The registration process is explained for you in a step-by-step manner.
 If you have a situation that is not covered here, don’t hesitate to contact myself or any AHRA board member as we are here to help.
 Thank you.